bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-08-boiling-point.md

 The foul-mouthed and red-faced chef barking at his staff is a cliché we are all too familiar with, and Andy explodes with anger on multiple occasions during the film, often having to apologise to the target of his rage shortly afterwards, but Graham ensures these rapid emotional gear-changes always feel organic and rooted in his own internal pain and frustration.
 The outstanding Vinette Robinson matches Graham as the level-headed sous-chef whose loyalty to Andy has been stretched to the limit, and Alice Feetham impresses as the restaurant manager who is out of her depth, but it doesn’t seem entirely fair to single out individuals from such a remarkable ensemble piece. _Boiling Point_ is a virtuoso filmmaking feat, and one that could only have been achieved through an extraordinary team effort on both sides of the camera.
 **Philip Concannon, _Sight and Sound_, bfi.org.uk/sight-and-sound, 11 October 2021**

-<![endif]-->
+<br><br>

 **BOILING POINT**
 _Directed by_: Philip Barantini
 ©: Ascendant Films Ltd
-_Production Companies_: Ascendant Films,
-Burton Fox Films
+_Production Companies_: Ascendant Films,  Burton Fox Films
-_In association with_: Matriarch Productions,
-White Hot Productions, Three Little Birds,
-Alpine Films, Bromantics, Insight Media Fund, Urban Way, The Electric Shadow Company
+_In association with_: Matriarch Productions,  White Hot Productions, Three Little Birds,  Alpine Films, Bromantics, Insight Media Fund, Urban Way, The Electric Shadow Company
-_Executive Producers_: Stephen Graham,
-Hannah Walters, Ian Kirk, Sara Sehdev, Ming Zhu, Michael Gilmore, Philip Barantini, Ray Panthaki, Bob Clarke, Gareth Jones, John Jencks, Jay Taylor, Angus Henderson, Charlotte Henderson,
+_Executive Producers_: Stephen Graham,  Hannah Walters, Ian Kirk, Sara Sehdev, Ming Zhu, Michael Gilmore, Philip Barantini, Ray Panthaki, Bob Clarke, Gareth Jones, John Jencks, Jay Taylor, Angus Henderson, Charlotte Henderson,
 William Henderson, Paul Mellor, Peter Maddock, Samantha Warham, Ward Trowman, Anthony Jabre, Oscar Veronese, Adrian Foulger, Wei Xu
 _Produced by_: Bart Ruspoli, Hester Ruoff
 _Co-producer_: Stefan D’Bart